 - “Does that answer your question?”

 - “Can I provide you with any more detail?”

 Or, you can also check in non-verbally, such as by making eye contact with them and smiling.
 If you get a smile back, you can assume you’ve answered the question to their satisfaction.
 If you get a puzzled look or a frown, we recommend you follow up with a verbal check-in.

-So, by following these important points, and being thoroughly prepared before your presentation, it will help to calm your nerves and leave you feeling ready to engage with your audience, stimulate constructive conversations, all while looking confident, professional and in control.
+So, by learning how to handle questions during a presentation, following all these important points, and being thoroughly prepared before your presentation, it will help to calm your nerves and leave you feeling ready to engage with your audience, stimulate constructive conversations, all while looking confident, professional and in control.

 And if you’re going back into the meeting room after a long period of remote working you can brush up on your in-person presentation skills by reading this blog.

 If you’re specifically looking to learn how to handle questions during a presentation, or more generally to build the presentation skills of your team (or yourself) through personalised training or coaching that is tailored to your business, we can help.

 For nearly 20 years we have been the Business Presentation Skills Experts, training & coaching thousands of people in an A-Z of global blue-chip organisations – check out what they say about our programs.